Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Introduction

-In addition to the ideas found in \cite{CT2,CT3}, some of the key novelties of this work are as follows. \begin{enumerate} \item Our potentials are not regular on the whole space, and this forces us to introduce and control non-standard `two-scale' partition sums throughout the proof (see \S\ref{sec:partition-sums}).
-Ultimately, we show that the `regular part' of the space is big enough that we can reduce to standard partition sums. \item We introduce the notion of \emph{almost entropy expansivity} (\S\ref{sec:aee0}) for an ergodic measure.
-Measures which are almost expansive (\S\ref{sec:almost-expansivity}) for the flow are almost entropy expansive for the time-$t$ map.
-This notion plays a crucial role in our proof via Theorem \ref{thm:aee}, a general ergodic theoretic result that strengthens \cite[Theorem 3.5]{rB72}. \item Adapting the framework introduced in \cite{CT3} to the case of flows requires careful control of small differences in transition times, particularly in Lemma \ref{lem:multiplicity}. \item The unique equilibrium state we construct admits a weak upper Gibbs bound, which in many cases gives the standard upper Gibbs bound and thus implies the upper bound from the level-2 large deviations principle, using results of Pfister and Sullivan (see \S\ref{sec:LDP}). \end{enumerate}
+The above strategy was carried out in \cite{CT,CT2,CT3} under the assumption that either $(X,f)$ is a shift space or $\phi = 0$.
+In this paper, we work in the setting of a continuous flow or homeomorphism on a compact metric space, and a continuous potential function.
+This necessitates several new developments, which we now describe.
+For homeomorphisms and flows, we develop a theory for potential functions which are regular only on `good' orbit segments.
+The lack of global regularity introduces fundamental technical difficulties not present in the classical theory or the symbolic setting.
+For flows, which are the main focus of this paper, we work with the space $X\times \RR^+$, where the pair $(x,t)$ is thought of as the orbit segment $\{f_s(x)\mid 0\leq s< t\}$.
+The main points addressed in this paper are: \begin{enumerate} \item Our potentials are not regular on the whole space, and this forces us to introduce and control non-standard `two-scale' partition sums throughout the proof (see \S\ref{sec:partition-sums}). \item For flows, expansivity issues can be subtle and require new ideas beyond the discrete-time case.
+We introduce the notion of \emph{almost expansivity} for a flow-invariant ergodic measure (\S\ref{sec:almost-expansivity}), adapting a discrete-time version of this definition which was used in \cite{CT3}.
+We also introduce the notion of \emph{almost entropy expansivity }(\S\ref{sec:aee0}) for a map-invariant ergodic measure.
+This is a natural analogue of entropy expansivity \cite{rB72}, adapted to apply to almost every point in the space.
+Measures which are almost expansive for the flow are almost entropy expansive for the time-$t$ map.
+Almost entropy expansivity plays a crucial role in our proof via Theorem \ref{thm:aee}, a general ergodic theoretic result that strengthens \cite[Theorem 3.5]{rB72}. \item Adapting the framework introduced in \cite{CT3} to the case of flows requires careful control of small differences in transition times, particularly in Lemma \ref{lem:multiplicity}. \item The unique equilibrium state we construct admits a weak upper Gibbs bound, which in many cases we use to obtain the upper bound from the level-2 large deviations principle, using results of Pfister and Sullivan (see \S\ref{sec:LDP}). \end{enumerate}